Treatment of Menopause Symptoms

 Are There Any Treatments for Symptoms of Menopause? continued...

 If you are unable or do not want to take hormones, there are other medications that your doctor can prescribe to alleviate some of the symptoms of menopause.
-These may include antidepressants for mood swings and difficulty sleeping.
+Medications originally used as antidepressants may help relieve hot flashes.
+These include low doses of fluoxetine (Prozac), paroxetine (Paxil), and venlafaxine (Effexor).
 Other medications such as clonidine and gabapentin may help to reduce hot flashes related to menopause.
 These medications may also be used in addition to HRT in some cases.
+Also, the drugs Brisdelle (paroxetine) and Duavee (conjugated estrogens/bazedoxifene) are formulated specifically to treat hot flashes.
 Talk with your doctor about what is best for you.

 Click here to learn more about hormone replacement therapy.